Ask AI

 Key sources

-The following summarized guidelines for the evaluation and management of acute pancreatitis are prepared by our editorial team based on guidelines from the American College of Gastroenterology (ACG 2024), the American Diabetes Association (ADA 2024), the United European Gastroenterology (UEG/ESPEN 2023), the American Society for Gastrointestinal Endoscopy (ASGE 2023; 2015), the American Gastroenterological Association (AGA 2020; 2018), the World Society...
+The following summarized guidelines for the evaluation and management of acute pancreatitis are prepared by our editorial team based on guidelines from the American College of Gastroenterology (ACG 2024), the American Diabetes Association (ADA 2024), the American Society for Gastrointestinal Endoscopy (ASGE 2023,2015), the United European Gastroenterology (UEG/ESPEN 2023), the American Gastroenterological Association (AGA 2020,2018), the World Society of Emergency ...

 Show more